-There is various official terminology that pertains to car accidents.
-If you've had a car accident, you might have heard the term "total loss" if the accident was severe.
-A "total loss" is the same as a car being "totaled," and the definition is simple and clear.
-A total loss occurs when the cost to repair the vehicle is greater than the current value of the car and the cost to replace the car.
-There are various ways to determine the current value of a car, and value varies from one car to the other based on various factors such as the vehicle's make, model, year, and condition.
-The type and amount of damage required in order to deem a car as being a total loss also varies considerably from one car to the other.
+There are various ways to determine the present value of a car, and value varies from one car to the other based on different factors such as the vehicle's make, model, year, and condition.
+The type and amount of damage required to deem a car as being a total loss also varies considerably from one car to the other.
 So for example, if the car is worth $3,000 and the cost to complete all repairs would be anything more than $3,000, such as $3,500, the car is considered a total loss.
 Total loss can be somewhat common, and repair costs can quickly add up.
-Some auto repairs are more expensive then a layperson might guess they would be.
+Some auto repairs are more expensive than a layperson might guess they would be.

 How Insurance Companies Determine Total Loss